Learn the most effective strategies to keep mice out of your garage, set up traps, and how to seal your garage to

 That being said, setting up traps is a fairly simple process.
 And because the mice are in the garage, you should have a much easier time keeping kids and pets away from the area.

 - First, you need to determine where the mice are getting in, or at the very least, where they like to hide.
 Droppings are a clear indication of entryways or hiding spots.

 - Place the bait in a location you know the mice frequent, ideally close to their nesting location.
 Along the walls, in corners, and under furniture are all good locations.

-- Use effective bait.
+- Use effective bait in your mousetrap.
 Mice may love cheese in cartoons, but they aren’t big fans in real life.
 Foods like peanut butter or chocolate are much more effective.

 - Check the trap(s) frequently to see if the mouse has taken the bait.